frc1678/lime-plotter/README.md

 Install any needed modules and the lime-plotter itself:

 ```
-pip3 -r requirements.txt
-python3 setup.py build
-python3 setup.py install
+pip3 install --user --upgrade frc1678-lime-plotter
 ```

-You may wish to run the install pass with the *--user* switch to install to your personal space.

-Plots are specified either via complex command line arguments with the *-p* switch, or via easier-to-read-and-write YAML configuration files (see the example below).
+Things to plot are specified either via complex command line arguments with the *-p* switch, or via **easier-to-read-and-write YAML configuration files** (see the example below).

 ## Reading from logs